Jaafar-G/ctf-writeups/RopEmporium/ret2win.md

 ```
 info functions
 disass ret2win
-x
+x/s 0x400943
 ```

 I then found the function ret2win which struck my curiosity due to the challenge name and description.
-A picture showing the  results of the command is shown below, along with the function name highlighted.
+I decided to disassemble the function to take a look at what it does.
+Then i found an interesting instruction that moved a value into edi and then made a system call.
+I examined the value and realized this function moves the value /bin/cat flag.txt and then makes a system call which would print the flag to the shell.
+A picture showing the  results of the commands is shown below.

 ![Screenshot from 2023-08-15 15-56-27](https://github.com/Jaafar-G/ctf-writeups/assets/120587992/8631e00c-1687-4eef-a48d-7dfa6b686a7b)